Clean Bandit: 2020–present: Leaving Atlantic Records, forthcoming third studio album and new projects

 On 18 February 2022, Clean Bandit released a new dance/electronic song featuring A7S called "Everything but You".

 On 9 September 2022, Clean Bandit released a new single "Sad Girls" with rapper French the Kid featuring Rema.

 On 21 October 2022, Clean Bandit released another single, "Don't Leave Me Lonely" in collaboration with the songwriter Elley Duhé.

 A feedback form from a 28 February 2025 Clean Bandit and Friends concert in London, UK, seeking audience members' views on new material from their forthcoming album.

 Between 2022 and 2024, Clean Bandit parted ways with their label Atlantic Records.

 On 23 July 2024, Clean Bandit announced their song with English singer-songwriter Anne-Marie and French DJ David Guetta called "Cry Baby".
 It was released on 9 August 2024 with B1 Records/Ministry of Sound.

-In April 2025, Clean Bandit released a new single, Tell Me Where U Go, a trance inspired anthem with Tiesto and featuring German Vocalist Leony.
-Tell Me Where U Go is also the first track since Tears to feature violin by former member Neil Amin-Smith.
+On 26 April 2025, Clean Bandit released a new single, "Tell Me Where U Go", a trance inspired anthem with Tiesto and featuring German vocalist Leony.
+"Tell Me Where U Go" is also the first track since Tears to feature violin by former member Neil Amin-Smith.

 On 4 July 2025, Clean Bandit released their first single as independent artists called "Believe" featuring vocals from South African singer Lloyiso.

+On 12 June 2026, Clean Bandit announce a new single, "I Don't Wanna Hurt You", featuring Irish rapper Biig Piig, it was released on 17 June 2026.

+Later that day, Clean Bandit release a remix for a 2026 FIFA World Cup single by Shakira and Burna Boy, "Dai Dai".